 Yet, no other common radio device compares to a 2 Watt cell phone pressed up against your body.
 Cordless telephones are only a small fraction of that power, because they only have to reach their base station inside the same house.
 WiFi only has to reach the devices in your house; two houses away, you cannot even connect to it.
 Whoever heard of connecting to your friend's Wi-Fi hotspot from your house, when he lives across town?
 Other household wireless computer devices and other devices are of similar, miniscule power.

-The next question is whether that 2 Watt cell phone can have any adverse health effects from a purely biological standpoint.
+Yet the question remains whether a 2 Watt cell phone could have any adverse health effects from a purely biological standpoint.
 There are conflicting reports in the scientific literature about this, and in Part II I will offer an explanation that is entirely spiritual, and not physical.
-But, before we get there, you must be wary of internet websites and other agenda-based platforms that only select the scientific studies favorable to their position, rejecting any that are unfavorable, even if those unfavorable constitute the majority.
+But before we get there, you must be wary of internet websites and other agenda-based platforms that only select the scientific studies favorable to their position, rejecting any that are unfavorable, even if those unfavorable constitute the majority.
 If you want to approach the subject from an educated, rational, intelligent, scientific perspective, then you must adhere to the scientific method, which assesses all the data, and not just that which is favorable to a particular agenda.

 Although my field of expertise is not biology, much less the fields of medical research, I can still apply a fair amount of common sense reasoning to the physical phenomena as it applies to the human body.